The code is superficially correct and will often pass initial

 closure semantics more visible by encouraging asynchronous and

 long-lived interactions.
-Once you reason in terms of render lifetimes
+Once you reason in terms of render

-predictable and avoidable.
+becomes predictable and avoidable.